wmay/euc-safety/_guides/batteries.md

 meant only for storing battery packs rather than an entire wheel (and usually smaller battery packs like you might see for a drone).
 [FireSak](https://firesak.com/) is one made for EUC riders.
-I'm not fully convinced by the FireSak tests, so I won't endorse it, but it may control some fires, especially for smaller battery packs.[^firesak]
+I'm not fully convinced by the FireSak tests, but it may control some fires, especially for smaller battery packs.[^firesak]

 [^firesak]: [Here](https://youtu.be/CUeSSEoxQ1E)'s a video of a FireSak test
     from Ginger On Wheels, who sells the FireSak.
 Meanwhile, [this